ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Detailed Design of ChinaTravel

 This subsection provides a detailed analysis of ChinaTravel’s hybrid query design, addressing concerns about synthetic data limitations and real-world representativeness.

-ChinaTravel integrates both synthetic and human-authored queries to balance scalability and realism.
 When synthesizing data, we randomly constructed constraints based on the types and specific visit requirements of POIs such as restaurants, accommodations, transports, and attractions, thereby ensuring the diversity of the dataset.
-The human query subset comprises 154 samples collected through structured questionnaires, which introduce complex real-world constraints such as time-bound returns (e.g., explicit requirements like ``return before 7 PM") and activity-specific budget allocations.
-These queries also incorporate colloquial expressions that reflect native Chinese travel preferences, exemplified by phrases like local specialty foods frequented by residents.
 The synthetic queries are generated through LLM-based paraphrasing techniques and systematically categorized into two tiers: Easy-tier queries contain single logical constraints (e.g., specific cuisine requirements), while Medium-tier queries combine 3--5 interdependent constraints (e.g., compound conditions like ``budget $\leq$ 3000 CNY + train transport + hotpot dining").

-To mitigate synthetic data bias and enhance diversity, three primary strategies were implemented.
+To mitigate synthetic data bias and enhance diversity, two strategies were implemented.
 First, constraint combinations were deliberately diversified across temporal, spatial, and cost dimensions, as detailed in Table~\ref{logical_constraints}.
 Second, a human validation layer filters out unrealistic LLM-generated queries, such as physically implausible itineraries like "visiting 10 attractions within one day."
-Third, the DSL framework enables compositional generalization of requirements, supporting open-ended constraint combinations through its formal syntax shown in Table~\ref{tab_dsl}.

-The current human query subset remains limited by annotation costs, as discussed in the limitation section.
-In future work, we will advance data collection by integrating LLMs with real user queries to automate and diversify the generation of human-like queries.
-Additionally, all human queries and automated synthesis tools will be publicly released to support community-driven benchmark extensions.